Mika-Westphal/command-mapper/README.md

 | ABS_HAT0Y   | DPad up and down          |
 | ABS_HAT0X   | DPad left and right       |

-When you starts your command with **(@PY)** it will be executed as python 3 code else it will be executed as a shell command.
 ## Example
 ```json
 {